 The first two MarketCommandTM resellers were on-boarded during the period ended March 31, 2014.
 Combined, the two resellers serve over 40,000 active customers with 180 sales people generating over \$230,000,000 in revenue for those resellers.
 These initial partners have provided an opportunity to test the program's tools and processes for effectiveness.
 Both partners have started generating new business under MarketCommandTM with strong positive feedback on program value to their business.
-The phased roll-out will be completed by the end of April 2014.
-Three additional resellers under our MarketCommand TM program are scheduled to complete on-boarding by the end of June 30, 2014.
+The phased roll-out was completed by the end of the April, 2014.
+We have five resellers under our MarketCommandTM program in the quarter ended of June 30, 2014.